MKM Stadium

 The MKM Stadium is a multi-purpose stadium in Kingston upon Hull, England.
-It has a current capacity of 25,586.
-The stadium is home to both association football club Hull City A.F.C. of the EFL Championship and rugby league club Hull F.C. of the Super League.
+It has a current capacity of 24,983.
+The stadium is home to both association football club Hull City A.F.C. of the Premier League and rugby league club Hull F.C. of the Super League.

 It was previously known as the KC Stadium, but was renamed the KCOM Stadium as part of a major rebrand on 4 April 2016 by the stadium's sponsor KCOM.
 In June 2021, it was renamed to its current name, the MKM Stadium, as part of a five-year sponsorship with MKM Building Supplies.
 During UEFA competitions, the stadium is known as the Hull City Stadium due to sponsorship regulations.

 Conceived in the late 1990s, it was completed in 2002 at a cost of approximately £44 million.
 The stadium is owned by Hull City Council and operated by the Stadium Management Company (SMC), who have previously considered expanding the stadium capacity up to 34,000.
 The bowl-shaped stadium contains a continuous single tier of seats with a second tier on the west side.

 The stadium occasionally hosts international association football and rugby league competitions and acts as a venue for concerts by musical artists.
 Previous performances at the stadium include Elton John and The Who.